kimcharli/ck-apstra-api/README.md

 [Example csv file](./tests/fixtures/iplink_ct_sample.csv)

+## Configlets

+This project includes a collection of configlets to perform various network configurations.
+For more details, please see the [Configlets README](./docs/configlets/README.md).

 ## Misc

 This repository is maintained on a best-effort basis.
 Comments and bug reports are encouraged and welcomed.